ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 - Scale D: Hard rubber types

 As you can see these scales do somewhat overlap.
-For 3D printing the harder the TPU material is the easier it is to print.
+For 3D printing the harder the TPU material is, the easier it is to print.
 The lower the A or D scale value of the TPU material, the lower the printing speed and the shorter the retraction distance/speed has to be!

 TPU is harder to print than regular PLA or ABS.
 It is recommended to print TPU on a direct extruder at a lower than normal printing speed.
-However it can also be printed on bowden fed extruders, but the printing speed needs to be lowered even further, this to prevent the filament from spooling of or clogging in the bowden tube.
+However it can also be printed on bowden fed extruders, but the printing speed needs to be lowered even further to prevent the filament from spooling up or clogging in the bowden tube.
 Retraction distance also needs to be lowered to prevent the extruder from clogging up, this will increase stringing to some degree though.

 3D printing is already trial and error, but for printing flexibles like TPU this is even more so.
-The material is a lot more unforgiving than PLA or even ABS and the settings need to be fine tuned for each different printer and TPU material before prints will come out looking somewhat decent.
+The material is a lot more unforgiving than PLA or even ABS and the settings need to be fine-tuned for each different printer and TPU material before prints will come out looking somewhat decent.

 The image below shows the difference between a bowden extruder (left), which has a guiding tube made of teflon and a direct drive extruder (right).
 <img alt="Bowden versus Direct drive extruder" src="{{ '/img/2020-06-15-3D-Printing-during-corona/bowden-vs-direct.webp' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">